connorgiles/CG-Work/pi-rfid-reader/Readme.md

 # pi-rfid-reader

-I wanted to explore RFID technology and decided to write a library to interact with a bare-bones reader in order to gain full control.
+I wanted to explore RFID technology and decided to write a library to interact with a Cottonwood reader in order to gain full control.

 The Cottonwood reader was connected to a Raspberry Pi over serial ports, allowing the program to use Sockets to generate live updates for a server.